Poincar\'e-Hopf Theorem for Filippov vector fields on 2-dimensional compact manifolds: Introduction

 On the other hand, Filippov vector fields constitute an important class of dynamical systems, mainly because of their wide range of applications in many areas of science (see, for instance, \cite{MR4297797,MR2994324}).
 Roughly speaking, Filippov vector fields are piecewise smooth vector fields for which the local trajectories at points of non-smoothness are provided by the Filippov's convention.
 The concept of singularity for Filippov vector fields encompasses the usual one (for smooth vector fields), but also comprehend some new kinds of points over the non-smoothness set, namely, pseudo-equilibria and tangency points (see, for instance \cite{guardia2011generic}).
 The formal definition of Filippov vector fields and their singularities will be provided in Section \ref{sec:FVF}.

 So far, a version of the Poincaré--Hopf Theorem for Filippov vector fields is not known.
 This is mainly because of the lack of a nice index definition for singularities in this context.
-As expected, a version of the Hairy Ball Theorem for Filippov vector fields is not known too.
+As expected, a version of the Hairy Ball Theorem for Filippov vector fields is not known either.
 In other words, the following question is open: ``Is there any Filippov vector field defined on a sphere without singularities?''

 In this paper, we are firstly concerned in extending the classical index definition to singularities of Filippov vector fields.
-Such an extension is provided by definitions \ref{indexfilippov}, \ref{indexp}, and \ref{indiceM}, which are based on an invariance property under a regularization process established by Theorem \ref{thm:invreg}.
-With this new index definition, we are able to state and prove our main result, the Poincaré--Hopf Theorem for Filippov vector fields (Theorem \ref{teoremapoincare}).
-Consequently, we also get a Hairy Ball Theorem in this context, i.e. ``any Filippov vector field defined on a sphere must have at least one singularity (in the Filippov sense)''.
+Such an extension is provided by Definitions \ref{indexfilippov}, \ref{indexp}, and \ref{indiceM}, which are based on an invariance property under a regularization process established by Theorem \ref{thm:invreg}.
+With this new index definition, we are able to state and prove our main result, the Poincaré--Hopf Theorem for Filippov vector fields defined on $2$-dimensional compact manifolds with smooth switching manifolds (Theorem \ref{teoremapoincare}).
+Consequently, we also get a Hairy Ball Theorem in this context, i.e. ``any Filippov vector field defined on a sphere must have at least one singularity (in the Filippov sense) with positive index''.

 This paper is structured as follows.
 Section \ref{sec:FVF} is devoted to discuss the basic notions and definition of Filippov vector fields.
 The definition of index for singularities of Filippov vector fields is provided in Section \ref{sec:def} and some of their properties are established in Section \ref{sec:prop}.
-Our main result, the Poincaré--Hopf Theorem for Filippov vector fields, is then stated and proven in Section \ref{sec:PHTthmFVF}.
+Sections \ref{sec:cod1} and \ref{sec:generic} are devoted to computing the indices of some singularities of Filippov vector fields.
+Our main result, the Poincaré--Hopf Theorem for Filippov vector fields defined on 2-dimensional compact manifolds with smooth switching manifolds, is then stated and proven in Section \ref{sec:PHTthmFVF}.
 Section \ref{sectiom:invariaceunderreg} is dedicated to discuss the invariance property of this new index definition under a regularization process and to presenting a proof for Theorem \ref{thm:invreg}.
 An Appendix is also provided with some concepts and properties of the classical index for singularities smooth vector fields.